cloudfoundry/credhub/README.md

 ### Configuration

+#### Generally

 Configuration for the server is spread across the `application*.yml` files.

 * Configuration shared by all environments (dev, test or BOSH-deployed) is in `application.yml`.
 * Development-specific configuration is placed in `application-dev.yml`.
 This includes:
+	* A UAA URL intended for development use only,
-	* A JWT key intended for development use only, and
+	* A JWT public verification key for use with that UAA, and
 	* two `dev-key`s intended for development use only.
 * Per-database configuration is placed in `application-dev-h2.yml`,`application-dev-mysql.yml` and `application-dev-postgres.yml`.
 For convenience, these per-database profiles include the `dev` profile.

 By default, CredHub launches with the `dev-h2` and `dev` profiles enabled.

+#### UAA and the JWT public signing key

+CredHub requires a [UAA server](https://github.com/cloudfoundry/uaa) to manage authentication.

+In `application-dev.yml` there are two relevant settings:

+1. `auth-server.url`.
+This needs to point to a running UAA server (remote or BOSH-lite, it's up to you).
+2. `security.oauth2.resource.jwt.key-value`.
+This is the public verification key, corresponding to a private JWT signing key held by your UAA server.

+This repository does not provide tooling to launch or manage UAA.

 ### Starting the server with different databases